apache/xmlbeans/xkit/README.txt

     needed to parse XML files for use with XMLBeans.
     ./lib/jsr173_1.0_api.jar

+(3) One copy of xmlbeans-qname.jar, which contains the QName class.
+    Required only for using XMLBeans with JDK 1.4.
+    ./lib/xmlbeans-qname.jar

-(3) One copy of resolver.jar from Apache xml-commons.
+(4) One copy of resolver.jar from Apache xml-commons.
 See scomp
     documentation for when it is needed.
     ./lib/resolver.jar

-(4) One copy of xbean_xpath jar.
+(5) One copy of xbean_xpath jar.
 Contains the XPath and XQuery
     "glue" code, only needed if XPath-XQuery functionality is required.
     ./lib/xbean_xpath.jar

-(5) One copy of xmlpublic.jar, containing all the public interfaces of
+(6) One copy of xmlpublic.jar, containing all the public interfaces of
     XMLBeans.
 (Classes included here are a subset of those included in xbean.jar.)
     ./lib/xmlpublic.jar

-(6) License information for XML Beans and included libraries
+(7) License information for XML Beans and included libraries
     ./LICENSE.txt
     ./NOTICE.txt

-(7) One folder full of command-line scripts, pointing to the
+(8) One folder full of command-line scripts, pointing to the
     useful main() functions in the JAR.
     ./bin

-(8) A copy of the plain javadoc tree for org.apache.xmlbeans.*
+(9) A copy of the plain javadoc tree for org.apache.xmlbeans.*
     ./docs/reference

-(9) A preliminary collection of nicely formatted user-level
+(10) A preliminary collection of nicely formatted user-level
     documentation HTML (includes reformatted and nicely
     organized javadoc as well)
     ./docs/guide

-(10) A few sample schemas
+(11) A few sample schemas
     ./schemas

-(11) Samples that show the use of the XMLBeans API.
+(12) Samples that show the use of the XMLBeans API.
 (You'll
     also find more samples at the XMLBeans web site.)
     ./samples